Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 The video units are still present though, likely for AI applications that process video.
 -->

 This is not an evolution at AMD only.
-The same is happening with NVIDA GPUs and there is a reason why the latest generation is called "Hopper" for compute and "Ada Lovelace" for rendering GPUs.
+The same is happening with NVIDIA GPUs and there is a reason why the latest generation is called "Hopper" for compute and "Ada Lovelace" for rendering GPUs.
 Several of the functional blocks in the Ada Lovelace architecture are missing in the Hopper architecture to make room for more compute power and double precision compute units.
 E.g.,